kevinleet/elephantsql-tutorial/README.md

 5. Click the "Create" or "Continue" button to initiate the instance creation process.
 ElephantSQL will now provision your database, which may take a few moments.

+## Accessing Your ElephantSQL Instance Details

+1. Once the instance is successfully created, you will be redirected to the instances list page.
+Here, you should see the newly created instance listed with the name you provided.

+2. Click on the instance name to access its details.
+In this page, you'll find information about your PostgreSQL database, including the connection details required to connect to it from your Django application.

+3. Look for the following essential details:

+Server: The URL that our Django application will connect to.
+User & Default Database: The username to log in to the PostgreSQL instance.
+The default database name.
+Password: The password associated with the username for authentication.

 ## Connecting Django to ElephantSQL